Minitab MTW files

 The extract-mtw command allows Indexly to directly read, extract, and process Minitab MTW files.

-With it, you can access embedded worksheet data, decode textual content, and optionally extract extended metadata from the internal WorksheetInfo section — all while maintaining clarity and structure.
+With it, you can access embedded worksheet data, decode textual content, and optionally extract extended metadata from internal WorksheetInfo sections — all while keeping the generated files readable.

 This feature bridges the gap between data science tools and practical search/indexing pipelines, making .mtw files fully searchable, indexable, and analyzable.